-A point and shoot digital camera (or bridge camera) does not offer the level of control that a DSLR does, but can still capture captivating images of planets in the sky.
+A point and shoot digital camera (or bridge camera) do not offer the level of control that a DSLR does, but can still capture captivating images of planets in the sky.

 The planets that often appear close to sunrise or sunset such as Venus are best, as these cameras were not meant for low light photography.

-One advantage point and shoot digital cameras have over DSLR’s is their small, built in zoom lenses.
+One advantage point and shoot digital cameras have over DSLR’s are their small, built-in zoom lenses.
 You may be able to fit the barrel of your camera lens directly into the eyepiece of your telescope!